Joshhortt/creative-lightbox-articles/clc8ttddj00xjmnnvc8srem1p.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1672234152645/fd7b343a-e079-40ed-a04b-c06352e78952.png align="center")

-For a full comparison of the Internet Computer to other major blockchains, check out Berto Parga Pena's article, "[*Internet Computer VS Other Top Blockchains: Competing To Build The Future*](https://www.dfinitycommunity.com/internet-computer-vs-layer-1-blockchains/)*"*.
+For a full comparison of the Internet Computer to other major blockchains, check out Berto Parga Pena's article, "[Internet Computer VS Other Top Blockchains: Competing To Build The Future](https://www.dfinitycommunity.com/internet-computer-vs-layer-1-blockchains/)".
 When comparing the Internet Computer to its competitors, the strengths of its cutting-edge technology are astounding!

 ## Why does the Internet Computer matter?